GordeevD/GordeevD.github.io/essays/questions.md

 ---
 layout: essay
 type: essay
-title: "You smart.
+title: "So, you smart.
 Will your questions be answered?"
 redirect_from:
   - /essay/questions.md
 # All dates must be YYYY-MM-DD format!